 When stock and bond markets get volatile, many investors look to move their money into less uncertain areas.

 Often that means shifting into cash.
-But cash doesn’t offer much of a return these days, especially with recent events.
-Interest rates, currently and historically speaking, have been relatively low, making average returns for money market funds and savings accounts less attractive compared with typical returns in other markets.
+But cash hasn’t offered much of a return these in recent years.
+Interest rates, historically speaking, have been relatively low, making average returns for money market funds and savings accounts less attractive compared with typical returns in other markets.

 Commodities are another option that investors sometimes look at to get away from stock and bond market volatility.
 Similarly, real estate and collectibles are in the alternative mix as well.

 But history has illustrated dangers in these areas too.
 Real estate prices were roiled in the 2008 recession.
 Oil and other commodity markets are subject to persistent volatility as well.
 And collectibles can have their own ups and downs.

 In the last few years cryptocurrencies have crept into the world’s investment mix.
 But many investment professionals advise against them.
 (Related: Should crypto be in your portfolio?)

 “In terms of cryptocurrencies, generally, I can say with almost certainty that they will come to a bad ending,” famed billionaire investor Warren Buffett said in a television interview.

 What are the other options for taking money off the market table, but still having it produce a return?

 Life insurance and annuities are possibilities and yes, this is coming from MassMutual, a company that issues these products.
 Still, these are alternatives that could be attractive for some people.

-For those people who need life insurance protection, whole life policies can also build up cash value over time and offer tax advantages.
+For those people who need life insurance protection, whole life policies can also build up cash value over time at a rate guaranteed by the insurance company and offer tax advantages.
 And there’s the possibility for dividends, which can be taken out as cash or reinvested in the policy itself.
 (Learn more: Whole life insurance: Balancing protection and accumulation)

 However, there are risks as well.
 Dividends aren’t guaranteed and tapping into the cash value of a policy can reduce its value and death benefit, as well as increase the chance it will lapse or bring a tax liability if the policy terminates before the insured’s death.